 On 1 April 2017, the Minister for Health, the Hon Greg Hunt MP, announced that the Australian Government would provide fully subsidised continuous glucose monitoring (CGM) products to eligible children and young people aged under 21 years with type 1 diabetes through the National Diabetes Services Scheme (NDSS), in line with the commitment made during the 2016 Federal Election.

-Throughout the implementation phase of this initiative, the Government, through the Department of Health, worked collaboratively with an expert advisory group, which included endocrinologists, credentialed diabetes educators and stakeholder organisations, to allocate the limited financial resources available for this initiative in the most clinically appropriate manner.
+Throughout the implementation phase of this initiative, the Government, through the Department of Health, worked collaboratively with an expert advisory group, which included endocrinologists, credentialed diabetes educators and stakeholder organisations, to allocate the $54 million budget available for this initiative in the most clinically appropriate manner.

 The advisory group recommended that people with type 1 diabetes who experience significant difficulty in managing their blood glucose levels should be a high priority for access to CGM.
 In addition, the advisory group confirmed that people under 21 years of age are the group with the highest clinical need for assistance in managing their condition through the use of CGM technology.

 The Government provides considerable support to people with diabetes under other programs already in operation.
 This includes the subsidy of essential medicines, like insulin, under the Pharmaceutical Benefits Scheme and diabetes-related products through the NDSS.